Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Probabilistic super-resolution (SR)

 We infer HR data $\bm{x}_\mathrm{HR} \in \mathbb{R}^n$ from LR data $\bm{x}_\mathrm{LR} \in \mathbb{R}^n$ and auxiliary data $\bm{\xi} \in \mathbb{R}^{m\times n}$.
 All data are interpolated to $n$ grid points at HR using an interpolation method, and $\bm{\xi}$ consists of $m$ variables, such as topographic height.
 We consider supervised learning, where $\bm{x}_\mathrm{HR}$ serves as the ground truth.
 HR outputs from neural networks are referred to as HR {\it samples}.
 Since SR is an inverse problem \citep[e.g.,][]{Park+2003}, the solution is not unique, and multiple HR samples are plausible for a given $\bm{x}_\mathrm{LR}$.
 This uncertainty is represented by the conditional distribution $p_\mathrm{HR}(\bm{x}\mid \bm{x}_\mathrm{LR}, \bm{\xi})$ \citep[e.g.,][]{Ling+2024}.
 The SR problem is thus formulated as a probabilistic generative task, with the objective of approximating $p_\mathrm{HR}(\bm{x}\mid \bm{x}_\mathrm{LR}, \bm{\xi})$ using neural networks.

-We employ an SB-based SR model, simply the Schrödinger-bridge model (SM; see Appendix A for details).
+We employ an SB-based SR model, simply the Schrödinger-bridge model (SM; see Appendix B for details).
 This model, originally proposed for forecasting tasks \citep{Chen+2024}, can be adapted to SR. Specifically, we obtain an SDE solution to a particular SB problem that transforms the point mass $\delta(\bm{x}-\bm{x}_\mathrm{LR})$ into $p_\mathrm{HR}(\bm{x}\mid \bm{x}_\mathrm{LR}, \bm{\xi})$ (Fig. \ref{fig1}).
 This SDE is learned by a neural network, and its numerical integration generates HR samples directly from LR inputs.

 For comparison, we use a DM as the baseline \citep{Ho+2020}.
-This DM transforms a standard Gaussian ${\cal N}(\bm{0}, I_n)$ into $p_\mathrm{HR}(\bm{x}\mid \bm{x}_\mathrm{LR}, \bm{\xi})$ (Appendix B).
+This DM transforms a standard Gaussian ${\cal N}(\bm{0}, I_n)$ into $p_\mathrm{HR}(\bm{x}\mid \bm{x}_\mathrm{LR}, \bm{\xi})$ (see Appendix C).
 Specifically, the DM employs a forward SDE that gradually perturbs the HR data with noise (Fig. \ref{fig1}), and a neural network learns the corresponding reverse dynamics---strictly speaking, the score function.
 Integrating the learned reverse SDE generates HR samples from noise (Fig. \ref{fig1}).
 In this formulation, $\bm{x}_\mathrm{LR}$ is input to the neural network together with $\bm{\xi}$ as auxiliary information.
 Note that the SM requires only a single directional SDE \citep{Chen+2024}, whereas some Schrödinger-bridge formulations require both forward and reverse SDEs \citep[e.g.,][]{Chen+2022}.
+The behavior of the SM also depends on its reference SDE, and we summarize how this reference differs from that of the DM in Appendix D.